 Some expats find it hard to integrate into Parisian society.
 Even French people from other parts of the country often say Parisians are rude and unfriendly.
 However, this is somewhat subjective.
 Learning to speak at least a basic level of French is likely to be a good first step towards making friends in Paris.

-Kids and family in Paris
+Kids, family and education in Paris

 + PRO: Great range of schooling options

 Expats moving to Paris with children will find a range of good schooling options in the city to suit all budgets.
-Expats do have the option of sending their child to a public school at no cost but these schools aren’t suitable for all students.
-Paris is also home to a wide range of private French and international schools which means that expats will have plenty of other viable options to explore.
+Expats do have the option of sending their child to a public school at no cost, but these schools aren’t suitable for all students.
+Paris is also home to a wide range of private French and international schools, which means that expats will have plenty of other viable options to explore.

 + PRO: Paris is a family-friendly city